bibleexchange/courses/book-of-romans/003_practical/1401_chapter-14.md

 How can God help us?
 I resist God (We have these personal attitudes) (Not my problem but theirs) When I work against my brother I work against God. (if I consider my desires and plans more important than God.
-(I consider my plans before I consider God’s plans)
+(I consider my plans before I consider God&apos;s plans)

 I cannot love others without the help of God.
 Unless I love my brother, than I have missed the mark.